swc-project/website/docs/configuring-swc.md

 #### strict

 By default, when using exports with swc a non-enumerable `__esModule` property is exported.
-In some cases this property is used to determine if the import is the default export or if it contains the default export.
+In some cases, this property is used to determine if the import is the default export or if it contains the default export.

-In order to prevent the `__esModule` property from being exported, you can set the strict option to true.
+To prevent the `__esModule` property from being exported, you can set the strict option to true.

 Defaults to `false`.